raganwald-deprecated/homoiconic/2009-03-07/surreal.md

 Let's ask ourselves this question: *Is `NAUGHT` valid?*

 This is a really interesting question.
 The very way it is phrased hints at something deep about the way we think about things and the way we can discover new things.
 We're asking whether `NAUGHT` is valid, which implies that there is some positive characteristic of numbers we are seeking.
 But there isn't.

+> Having a smaller set of core things is definitely part of elegance.
+Just ask anyone who struggles with Java's object/primitive dichotomy if you don't believe me.
+But there's another component of elegance that must be considered, the question of *scale*.

 Our rule of validity is really a rule of *invalidity*.
 If you look at the `#valid?` method, you see that at its heart we have really defined that a number is invalid if any number to its left is not to the left of any number to its right.
 But `NAUGHT` doesn't have *any* numbers to its left or its right, so it passes this test.